pherdee/summernote-img-upload/README.md

 # summernote-img-upload
-Modified summernote wysiwyg editor to upload images to filesystem and displey them in the editor this is a working example of image upload feature.
+Modified summernote wysiwyg editor to upload images to filesystem and display in the editor.

+This is a working example of image upload feature.

 The original summernote converts uploaded images to base64 format.